 Where to register for the SAT, SAT Subject Tests, PSAT/NMSQT, College Level Examination Programs, and Advanced Placement; do an online college search using BigFuture, and fill out the CSS Profile, a financial aid form required by some colleges.

 Using the latest research in cognition, memory, and motivation to help students achieve a higher level of success with standardized test preparation.
 The tutoring process caters to each student’s specific strengths, needs, and schedule.

 An educational testing and assessment organization that administers the TOEFL among many other tests.
 ETS is also a resource for educational research, analysis and policy studies in elementary, secondary and postsecondary education.

-Fair Test provides a list of colleges and universities that are test-optional and do not require the ACT or SAT in the college application review process.
+This website provides a list of colleges and universities that are test-optional and do not require the ACT or SAT in the college application review process.

 College Search and Application Process

 With the power of the Internet, there are numerous resources to consider when approaching your college research.
 Below we have included a few of our favorite sites that can help students deepen their experience in the search process.

 A quick and easy glossary that can help you better understand important terms and language related to your process.